Healthy Hair – what to take?

 Water is also essential to keep the hair cells hydrated and shiny.
 Water makes up approximately one fourth of the weight of a strand of hair.
 You can add some lemon or lime slices to plain water for a refreshing flavour.

-Stinging nettles area traditional remedy for stimulating hair growth.
+Stinging nettles are a traditional remedy for stimulating hair growth.
 You can purchase ready-made nettle tea bags or make your own with to 3 or 4 tsp. of dried nettle leaves or roots and add 2/3 cup boiling water and steep up to five minutes.
 You can also use nettle externally in hair tonics or rinses.

 Additional lifestyle tips for healthy hair